Salar de Uyuni tour

 When doing a tour of the Salar de Uyuni, the salt flats themselves are only a small part of what you get to see when you visit this spectacular corner of the world.
 I’d heard a lot of good things about the amazing landscapes up in this part of the Bolivian altiplano but it is only when you experience the variety unfolding before you that you start to get a clearer picture.
-As a commercial photographer, I have travelled to many beautiful locations and this experience has got to be right up there with the best.
+As a commercial photographer, I have travelled to many beautiful locations and this experience has got to be right up there with the very best, with New Zealand’s south island as the only possible contender that I have experienced for its sheer variety.
 I think the only way for me to try and do justice to it is if I go through a few of the images in some kind of order and see what memories they stir…

 This is where it all started, in Tupiza, a small town not far from the Argentine border.
 It had been recommended to me by various travellers as a more pleasant alternative to the tours you could book out of the busier towns of Uyuni or San Pedro de Atacama and, since I was heading northwards from Salta, it was an easy decision to make.
 La Torre Tours and Hostel had a room available when doing my last minute booking and I can happily recommend it as a cheap, clean place to lay your head.
 Their tour office is right there in the hostel and it was easy to get all the information I needed to help make my decisions.
 I’d also heard good things about Tupiza Tours that operate out of Hotel Mitru further down the road; the pricing for the tour was very similar and my choice was based solely on availability.
 I’d intended to spend three nights here before setting out so I could acclimatise to the altitude, but La Torre had a space available leaving the next morning so I decided to take my chances.